 About Our Programs

 The ASA recreational league stresses development and equal-participation.
 The ASA “house” recreational program serves ages five through twelve with teams competing weekly against other ASA teams.
 The Suburban Friendship League (SFL) is also part of the ASA recreational soccer program and serves older players, ages thirteen to nineteen, by giving them the opportunity to compete against other local soccer clubs in the Northern Virginia region.
 All recreational league teams are coordinated and coached by parent and community volunteers.

-Each year, players are given the opportunity to try out for ASA’s travel soccer program, which includes professionally coached advanced teams for boys and girls ages U9 through U18.
-The travel program enters teams in the National Capital Soccer League (NCSL), the Washington Area Girls’ Soccer League (WAGS), and the Old Dominion Soccer League (ODSL).
-Participation on travel teams is based on ability, which is determined by coaches at tryouts.
+Each year, players are given the opportunity to try out for ASA’s Academy soccer program, which includes professionally coached advanced teams for boys and girls ages U9 through U18.
+The Academy program enters teams in the Eastern Development League (EDP), Eastern Region League (ERL), National Capital Soccer League (NCSL), and the Old Dominion Soccer League (ODSL).
+Participation on academy teams is based on ability, which is determined by coaches at tryouts.

-In addition to the recreational and travel teams, ASA offers supplemental skills training programs year-round for all age groups.
-Program offerings are as follows: Tots Soccer (Ages 2 through 4), U5/U6 Skills, U7/U8 Challenge, U9-U12 Player Development Program, and Goalkeeper Training.
+In addition to the recreational and academy teams, ASA offers supplemental skills training programs year-round for all age groups.
+Program offerings are as follows: Tots Soccer (Ages 2 through 4), U5-U8 Ball Mastery, U9-U12 Player Development Program, and Goalkeeper Training.